jhhspace/Jhhspace/README.md

 - 🇸🇬 Based in Singapore
 - 👨‍💻 **Developer**: I'm the creator of a Discord bot called Nyatastic, more information can be found in my [support server](https://go.nekogirl.net/).
 My collage course currently is AI Applications!
 - 😺 **Catgirl Aficionado**: cat...girl...
-- 🌸 **Anime Connoisseur**: Trust me, you do not want to hear me blabber all day..........
+- 🌸 **Anime Connoisseur**: Trust me, you do not want to hear blabbers all day..........
 - 🌟 **Open Source Advocate**: I believe in the power of open source software and contribute to projects that align with my interests.

 ## Languages I Know of: